 Making fresh homemade ravioli is one of the most rewarding things you can make.
 These delicious Mushroom Ravioli with a filling of Ricotta and Wild Mushrooms served with a creamy Parmesan sauce, will surely be a hit on your table.
 They're perfect for a weekend dinner or even a holiday feast with your family or friends.

-But, of course, one of my favorite ways to eat mushrooms is with Pasta.
-From a quick 20-minute Pasta sauce to a more elaborate and sophisticated Ravioli, mushrooms are always a favorite on my table.
+One of my favorite ways to eat fresh mushrooms is with Pasta.
+From a quick 20-minute Creamy Mushroom Pasta to an elegant Wild Mushroom Pappardelle, Cheesy Mushroom Stuffed Shells, or a more elaborate and sophisticated Ravioli.
+Mushrooms are always a favorite on my table.

 What are Ravioli?

 Ravioli are a common shape of stuffed pasta, usually square but also commonly made round or as mezzelune (half-moon).
 Every region in Italy has its own traditional Ravioli which may differ in the filling and/or the shape.